New Twitch API Guide

 The new Twitch API includes a webhook system that allows you to subscribe to a topic and be notified when new data comes in for that topic.
 This helps to alleviate the need to poll the API for fresh data.
-At launch, we support the followers topic; with each release, we will add more topics.
+With each release, we add more topics.

 The new Twitch API uses the existing Twitch authentication system, and it allows the use of application tokens for API calls.
 These application tokens allow you to make an API request on behalf of your application rather than on behalf of a user.